mnascimento86/Compass-19/README.md

 Weight of patients
 Height of patients
 Status of patients
-All activities about that patient rotines ( Gym, sports, normal eating food, how is his or her routines) and some other fields required by Healthy doctors (Stakeholders)
+All activities about that patient rotines ( Gym, sports, normal eating food, medicine that he or she have been used frequently and how is his or her routines) and some other fields required by Healthy doctors (Stakeholders)

 Talking about folders: